-- 57% of our WRZs are in Deficit at present and do not provide adequate Reliability to our customers in normal conditions based on the 1 in 50 Level of Service that we have adopted for our NWRP. - The WAFU from our existing supplies is not sufficient to balance the current Demand for water in a DYAA and DYCP.
-The highest estimated net Deficit occurs for the Dry Year Critical Period at 28 Ml/day.
-The Deficit for the DYAA is estimated to be 3 Ml/d for the Winter Critical Period.
-During the NYAA and the WCP there is a net surplus of 14 Ml/d and 19 Ml/d respectively.
-By 2044 there are net Deficits across all Weather Event Planning Scenarios. - Total Demand is forecast to increase by about 8.4% for all Weather Planning Scenarios despite the estimated overall regional population increase of 28%.
-This comparatively small increase in Total Demand is attributed to the ambitious leakage reduction targets we have set ourselves; and - By 2044, the net Deficit across the South East Region is forecast to increase by 23 Ml/d for the Dry Year Annual Average and 27 Ml/d fo the Dry Year Critical Period.
-By 2044 there are net deficits (rather than surpluses) under the Normal Year Annual Average and Winter Critical Period. - The increase in Deficit is driven by population growth, and climate change.

-We have assessed the potential impact of impending Abstraction Legislation, which may reduce our allowable abstractions to meet environmental standards outlined in the WFD.
-The legislative changes could increase the SDB Deficit by an estimated 47 Ml/day under a Dry Year Critical Period scenario.
+- 58% of our WRZs are in Deficit at present and do not provide adequate Reliability to our customers in normal conditions based on the 1 in 50 Level of Service that we have adopted for our NWRP. - Across all weather scenarios, the WAFU from our existing supplies is not sufficient to balance the current Demand for water.
+The highest estimated net Deficit occurs for the Dry Year Critical Period at 86 Ml/day.
+The Deficit for remaining weather scenarios is estimated to be 64 Ml/d for the Winter Critical Period, 43 Ml/d for the Dry Year Annual Average and 21 Ml/day for the Normal Year Annual Average respectively. - Total Demand is forecast to increase by about 7% for all Weather Planning Scenarios despite the estimated overall regional population increase of 25%.
+This comparatively small increase in Total Demand is attributed to the ambitious leakage reduction targets we have set ourselves; and - By 2044, the net Deficit across the North West Region is forecast to increase by 119% in a normal year, 78% for the Dry Year Annual Average, 47% for the Dry Year Critical Period and 62% for the Winter Critical Period.
+The largest Deficit occurs for the Dry Year Critical Period at 127 Ml/d. - The increase in Deficit is driven by population growth, and climate change. - We have assessed the potential impact of impending Abstraction Legislation, which may reduce our allowable abstractions to meet environmental standards outlined in the WFD.
+The legislative changes could increase the SDB Deficit by an estimated 105 Ml/day under a Dry Year Critical Period scenario.
 We have completed a Sensitivity Analysis of our Preferred Approaches against the potential abstraction reductions to ensure they are robust and adaptable.

-The key components of Deficit are represented in Figure 3.23 for the Dry Year Critical Period, the scenario with the largest Deficit due to the impact of extreme warm periods such as drought on our raw water sources.
+The key components of Deficit and potentially required sustainability reductions are represented in Figure 3.23 for the Dry Year Critical Period, the scenario with the largest Deficit due to the impact of extreme warm periods such as drought on our raw water sources.